This blog post was originally published on November 20th, 2020 and has been updated.

 Open the Field Maps mobile app and tap Skip on the sign-in screen to view the sample maps.
 Tap the Wildfire and Weather Information map card.
 A map of the United States opens containing wildfire incidents and weather data.

 Find and view features

 You can tap or search for any feature on the map to view its information.
-Tap Search and type GLASS to search for the GLASS Fire Incident.
-Tap GLASS Incident and the map pans and zooms to that feature, opening its details.
+Tap Search and type Washburn to search for the Washburn Fire Incident.
+Tap Washburn Incident and the map pans and zooms to that feature, opening its details.

 Get directions to features

 You can get directions to any feature using either the compass or a navigation app on your device.
 Tap any feature and the Directions and Compass tools appear.

 Quickly zoom to a feature with favorites.
 With the details of the feature open, you have the option to save it by tapping Favorites.
 The feature now appears in the Favorites section when you search your map, allowing you to quickly pan and zoom to it.

 Understand the symbols in your map by viewing the legend.
 Tap the Overflow menu and then tap Legend.
 The map’s legend appears, helping you understand key information such as wind speed and thermal hotspot data.